danielcdmconsultores/hello-openai/README.md

 🚀 Features

--You can perform automation from the command line.
++You can perform automation from the command line.
--Use it in a script, ready to run from a task. (lots, ..)
++Use it in a script, ready to run from a task. (lots, ..)
--You can redirect standard output to a file.
++You can redirect standard output to a file.
--Programs that run commands, can now call OPENAI directly.
++Programs that run commands, can now call OPENAI directly.

 📋 Requirements:
 OPENAI_APIKEY Environment variable.
 Example on Windows Powershell, to set a enviroment variable: $env:OPENAI_APIKEY = 'YOUR_API_KEY'